-- The client\id is set to myid.intranet this must match the entry you added to the appsettings.Production.json file. - The redirect\uri is set to https://react.domain31.local/mysystem/callback.asp-this must also be included in the appsettings.Production.json file.
+- The client\id is set to myid.intranet this must match the entry you added to the custom client configuration file. - The redirect\uri is set to https://react.domain31.local/mysystem/callback.asp - this must also be included in the custom client configuration file.